Highest-Paying Jobs In Sports Betting - OddsSeeker Research

 It’s the reason why you’re likely to see considerably more wagers placed on the Paul Brothers than the grizzled, granite-jawed fighter duking it out at your local boxing club, even though his pinkies probably carry more power and lethal force than Jake Paul’s punch hands could ever hope to carry.

-So as a hugely public-facing and public-focused industry, it makes sense that most of the hottest jobs in sports betting are highly public-facing and public-focused.
+So as a hugely public-facing and public-focused industry, it makes sense that most of the hottest jobs in sports betting (which happen to bleed over into iGaming, like with online casinos and sweepstakes casinos who are looking for an increased social presence) are tied to social media and marketing.
 If you don’t already have one, you may want to consider pursuing a Bachelor’s Degree (at the very least, a Bachelor’s) from an accredited four-year higher education institution with a major emphasis on communications, business, and/or data analytics.

 Some schools, like Ohio University and the University of New Hampshire, are actually beginning to offer courses, curriculums, and certificates geared entirely around the sports betting industry!
 Now’s as good a time as any (if not the best time) to get in on the sports betting industry’s hottest jobs, though you should keep in mind that certain degrees are better suited for certain jobs than others.